opatiny/predictiveMaintenance/docs/2025.05.15/README.md

 The different machines have different sampling frequencies.
 This depends on the controller of each machine and cannot be fixed.
 Varying frequencies are to be expected.

 How to solve this?
 Systematically interpolate the samples at a fixed frequency, for example 1000Hz?
+After reflection, I think that taking the maximum sampling frequency is better, so we do not loose details of the data -> set the interpolation frequency to 2000 Hz.

-Frequencies for each machine:
+Base frequencies for each machine:

 - Locle: 1000 Hz
 - Mecatis: 1250 Hz